Hail To Reason: Stud record

-Hail to Reason was also a very successful broodmare sire whose daughters have produced more than 100 stakes winners, including Allez France and Triptych.
+Hail to Reason was also a broodmare sire whose daughters have produced more than 100 stakes winners, including Allez France and Triptych.
 Another daughter, Reason to Earn, is the dam of Bold Reasoning, sire of 1977 U.S. Triple Crown Champion Seattle Slew.

 At 18, Hail to Reason was humanely put down on February 24, 1976, and is buried at Hagyard Farm.